Backwoods7/webchat/README.md

 # Webchat Prototype (node.js / socket.io)

-This is a simple node.js / socket.io prototype.
+This is a simple node.js / socket.io webchat prototype.
 Sample app can be found on OpenShift: http://webchat-1400901.rhcloud.com/

 The project includes:
 - server.js